 - In some cases, to property owners within a certain distance of the subject lands

 For applications subject to public consultation, a period of 28 days, from the date of the notice, is provided for comments to be submitted to the assigned staff.
-In the case of a Zoning By-law Amendment related to a severance of surplus farm dwelling or extension of temporary use by-laws for garden suites, a period of 14 days is provided for comments.
+In the case of a Zoning By-law Amendment related to a severance of surplus farm dwelling, a period of 14 days is provided for comments.
 The package includes a brief description of the proposed development with a location map and details on where supporting materials (plans and studies) can be viewed.

-Applications for Site Plan Control Approval (under the delegated authority of the assigned staff), Part Lot Control, Lifting of 30 cm Reserves and Lifting of Holding By-laws are only circulated to the Ward Councillor and technical agencies.
-Comments on these applications are required within 14 days from the date of the notice.
+Applications for Site Plan Control Approval (those that are not complex or master subtype), Part Lot Control, Lifting of 30 cm Reserves and Lifting of Holding By-laws are only circulated to the Ward Councillor and technical agencies.
+Comments on these applications are required within 21 or 14 days from the date of the notice.